-The Parliamentary Golf Group has announced The R&A as its first supporter.
+The All-Party Parliamentary Group for Golf has announced The R&A as its first supporter.

 The Group, comprising Members of all major political parties and from both Houses of Parliament, has the singular remit to “support the sport of golf.”

 All-Party Parliamentary Groups do not receive public funding and are often reliant on supporters to enable activities.